Ruth Rootberg, M.AmSAT, M.STAT

 When I left Tufts, I went on to study voice and opera.
 Through a series of life-changing moments, I sang in Switzerland and Chicago, and then went into clowning, puppetry, and acting.
 Then I became a designated Linklater Voice Teacher and Certified Laban Bartenieff Movement Analyst.

 My second encounter with the Technique came while studying acting and continued while I taught voice at the Yale School of Drama.
 For a long time I was so enamored with the Alexander Technique as a means to improve performance that at first I ignored how it helped me to reduce my own pain and suffering.
 But since training to become an Alexander Technique teacher, I have resolved problems due to plantar fasciitis, chondromalacia patella, and the occasional neck and shoulder stiffness, not to mention unwinding the final vestiges of a fractured lumbar vertebra.
 In addition, after a prolonged respiratory illness, I discovered how I had been contributing to my wheezing.
-I had sufficient skill in the Technique by then and I was able to quiet my breathing, and have not had an episode like that again.
+I had sufficient skill in the Technique by then, was able to quiet my breathing, and have not had an episode like that again.
 To sum up, I call the Alexander Technique my personal antidote to middle age.

 Photograph © Clive J. Mealey